shivanshu3/strip-js/README.md

 # strip-js
 NPM Module which strips out all JavaScript code from some HTML text

-This module performs the following tasks
+This module performs the following tasks:
 - Sanitizes HTML
 - Removes script tags
 - Removes attributes such as "onclick", "onerror", etc. which contain JavaScript code
 - Removes "href" attributes which contain JavaScript code

+An example use case of this module is to sanitize HTML emails before displaying them in a browser to prevent cross-site scripting.

 ## Installation
 `npm install strip-js`